tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 He floated toward me, limp like a ragdoll, charred knuckles dragging across the dirt.

-Up close, I saw the discoloration across his unburnt skin.
+Up close, I saw the discoloration.
 Splotches of blue and pink and black.
 He was covered in paint.

 And then, *plop* \- Lev fell at my feet.